toskumar/blog/micro/aws/machine-learning/DataCollection.md

 * Kinesis Data Streams and Kinesis Data Analytics cannot write data directly to S3.
 * Kinesis Data Firehose is used as the main delivery mechanism for outputting data into S3.
 * PutRecords is a synchronous send function in Kinesis API(AWS SDK) used for critical events
-* KPL implements is send fund asynchronously and incur an additional delay due to RecordMaxBufferedTime
+* KPL implements send funtion asynchronously and incur an additional delay due to RecordMaxBufferedTime
 * KPL is easy to set up a retry mechanism, aggregate records to improve throughput, and automatically submits CloudWatch metrics
 * The KPL must be installed as a Java application before it can be used with your Kinesis Data Streams
 * A single shard can ingest up to 1 MB of data per second and process upto 1000 records per second
+* A KPL user record is a blob of data that has particular meaning to the user.
+* A Kinesis Data Streams record contains a partition key, sequence number, and a blob of data.
+* __Batching__ refers to performing a single action on multiple items instead of repeatedly performing the action on each individual item.
+  * __Aggregation__ – Storing multiple records within a single Kinesis Data Streams record.
+  * __Collection__ – Using the API operation PutRecords to send multiple Kinesis Data Streams records to one or more shards in your Kinesis data stream.